 Federal Work Study

 Students who work during the academic year can make a significant contribution toward meeting their college costs and prepare themselves for life after college as well.
-A listing of Federal Work-Study jobs is available at the Career Center.
+A listing of Federal Work-Study jobs is available at the Center for Career & Professional Advancement.
 The Federal Work-Study award is not a guarantee of employment.
 Students will need to apply for and be hired into a position.

 On This Page

 Federal Work-Study is a federally funded program that enables students to earn money for college costs through part-time employment.
 The program pays a portion of the student's wages which allows the campus to provide more work opportunities on and off-campus to students.
 The program also allows students to secure academic or career-oriented employment while providing essential services to the university and the community.

 The Federal Work-Study program was also created to stimulate and promote part-time employment for students who have financial need and who need earnings to pursue a college education.
 It allows students to meet their educational expenses without incurring a lot of debt and is intended to provide worthwhile job opportunities for qualified students.

 In addition, a student's income earned under a Work-Study job is exempted from student contribution assessment.
 This means that earnings from your Work-Study job will not be included in calculating your student contribution which may improve the amount and types of aid you are considered for when filing a financial aid application in future periods. [top]

 Studies show that compared to students who do not work, students who work a modest number of hours per week will, on average:

 - be less likely to drop out; and